Traves-Theberge/Migmaq_Foundation/README.md

 1. **Comment Section**:
    - At the bottom of the word details page, there is a comment section where you can add comments about the word.

+### License
+- This project is licensed under the MIT License.

-- Feel free to contribute to the project by submitting issues or pull requests.
+# Feel free to contribute to the project by submitting issues or pull requests.
 We appreciate your feedback and contributions!